Creating Your First Projection

 Enter Additional Scenario Setup information as desired

 The next few Scenario Setup pages include Insurance, Education, Corporations, and Settings.
-If these pages are applicable to your clients you can input data now, or come back to add the information later.
+If these pages apply to your clients you can input data now, or return to add the information later.

 To learn more about these pages, please refer to these pages: